OpenEvalProject/evals/manuscripts/elife-102765/v1/manuscript.md

 ![Figure 3.](https://cdn.elifesciences.org/articles/102765/elife-102765-fig3-v1.jpg)

 **Figure 3.:** Shown are SDS-PAGE time course analyses of ligation reactions using Lysine-tRNA ligase (LysS) and Maltose binding protein (MBP; A, D, E, F), Glutathione-S-Transferase (GST) and MBP (B), or Ubiquitin with Streptavidin tag (Ub-Strep) and AGAFDADPLVVEI peptide (C) as substrates.
 Each reaction was performed with 1 eq.
 N-terminal fusion partner (LysS, GST or Ubiquitin; C-terminal ELASKDPGAFDADPLVVEI sequence), 1 eq.
 C-terminal fusion partner (MBP or peptide; N-terminal AGAFDADPLVVEI sequence), 0.033 eq.
 Connectase, and 0.066 eq.
 BcPAP.
 The substrate concentration was 100 µM (except for D: 10 µM) and the incubation temperature was 22°C (except for E: 10°C).
 In experiment F, an MBP protein with an additional N-terminal TEV protease recognition sequence (MENLYFQ|AGAFDADPLVVEI-MBP) was used and TEV protease (0.01 eq.) was added to the reaction.
 A densitometric analysis of the protein bands is shown below each experiment.
-For the substrates, the values reflect the substrate band density relative to the substrate band in the control sample (0 min); for the products, the values reflect the product band density relative to the total band density (substrates + products).Figure 3—source data 1.Figure 3—source data 2.Figure 3—source data 3.
+For the substrates, the values reflect the substrate band density relative to the substrate band in the control sample (0 min); for the products, the values reflect the product band density relative to the total band density (substrates + products).

 We generated the AGAFDADPLVVEI-B substrates for these experiments by TEV protease cleavage of MENLYFQ|AGAFDADPLVVEI-B precursors.
 We chose this approach to avoid the potential acetylation of N-terminal alanine residues during the expression of (M)AGAFDADPLVVEI-B substrates (methionine removal by methionine aminopeptidase).
 The cleavage is efficient as the TEV protease recognition sequence is exposed N-terminally of the unstructured Connectase recognition sequence.
 Consequently, cleavage and conjugation can be performed in parallel with small amounts of enzyme (Figure 3F).
 Another way to prevent N-terminal acetylation is to add an extra N-terminal proline (i.e. P|AGAFDADPLVVEI-B), which is removed during the reaction by BcPAP (Appendix 1—figure 2B).